haruki-nikaidou/b-blog/src/content/blog/transaction-in-event-driven-system.md

     let now = Utc::now();

     let due_events = sqlx::query_as!(
-        OutboxEvent,
+        ScheduledEvent,
         r#"
-        SELECT id, event_type, payload, status as "status: EventStatus", created_at, scheduled_at, sent_at, processed_at
+        SELECT id, event_type, payload, scheduled_at,
+               status as "status: EventStatus", sent_at, processed_at
-        FROM outbox
+        FROM scheduled_events
         WHERE status = $1 AND scheduled_at <= $2
         LIMIT 100
         "#,
-        EventStatus::Scheduled as EventStatus,
+        EventStatus::Pending as EventStatus,
         now,
     )
     .fetch_all(pool)
     .await?;

     for event in due_events {
-        publish_event(pool, mq, event.id).await?;
+        publish_scheduled_event(pool, mq, event.id)?;
     }

     Ok(())